Thomas Neville Waul

-Thomas Neville Waul (January 5, 1813 – July 28, 1903) was a Confederate States Army brigadier general during the American Civil War (Civil War).
+Thomas Neville Waul (January 5, 1813 – July 28, 1903) was a brigadier general in the Confederate States Army during the American Civil War (Civil War).
 Before the Civil War, he was a teacher, lawyer, judge and planter.
 He served for a year in the Provisional Confederate Congress from Texas.
-He was captured at the fall of Vicksburg, Mississippi on July 4, 1863 and exchanged in October 1863.
+He was captured at the fall of Vicksburg, Mississippi, on July 4, 1863, and exchanged in October 1863.
 After his promotion, Waul served in the Confederate Trans-Mississippi Department.
 He was wounded at the Battle of Jenkins' Ferry.
-After the Civil War, Waul was a farmer and lawyer who lived in Texas until his death at age 90.
+After the Civil War, Waul worked as a farmer and lawyer in Texas until his death at age 90.

 Early life

 Thomas N. Waul was born January 5, 1813, in the Sumter District, now Sumter County, South Carolina, near Stateburg.
 He attended South Carolina College, now the University of South Carolina, until his junior year, then moved to Florence, Alabama, where he was a teacher.
 He moved to Vicksburg, Mississippi, in 1830 where he became a lawyer in 1835 and a judge.
 In 1850, he moved to Gonzales County, Texas, and became a planter.
 Waul made an unsuccessful run for a seat in the United States Congress in 1854.
 He served as a delegate to the Texas secession convention.